Public policies to support firms through COVID-19

 Policy options

 The Government has already acted to provide liquidity support to firms, most notably through the Temporary Wage Subsidy Scheme to support payroll expenses.
 However, even with this support in place, the nature of the COVID-19 shock means that there is a cohort of firms that are likely to need additional support to survive through this period of heightened uncertainty.
-There are a suite of policy options available to provide support to overcome short-term liquidity problems, including loan guarantees, direct lending and expense deferrals, and grants and expense waivers.
+There are a suite of policy options (PDF 486.78KB) available to provide support to overcome short-term liquidity problems, including loan guarantees, direct lending and expense deferrals, and grants and expense waivers.

 Debt based solutions have the advantage of speed and access to information.
 And as I’ve outlined previously, the majority of SMEs entered this period with no outstanding bank debt, due to substantial deleveraging in recent years; 57 per cent of SMEs report that they have no bank debt and just 6 per cent have debt to turnover ratios of greater than 50 per cent (see Figure 3).
 So, from a macro perspective, SMEs may have some capacity to take on debt to meet current outgoings.